- What are the Requirements of the Honours Year?

-When enrolling, an Honours student nominates their Honours stream, which is one of Applied Mathematics, Pure Mathematics, Statistics, Physical Oceanography; there is also the Quantitative Risk stream, available to Advanced Mathematics students only.
+When enrolling, an Honours student nominates their Honours stream, which is one of Applied Mathematics, Pure Mathematics, Statistics and Physical Oceanograph (available to Advanced Science students).
 However, your choice of courses is not restricted to your own department or stream.

-Before enrolling, you must discuss your choice of subjects with the Honours Coordinator for your stream.
+Before enrolling, you must discuss your choice of courses with the Honours Coordinator for your stream.
 The application form and further information can be found on the main Honours page.

 External courses: With the permission of the relevant Honours Coordinator, a student may take a course from other disciplines at UNSW, other mathematics schools (for example, at University of Sydney), and external courses such as those taught at the AMSI Summer School and those offered through the Advanced Collaborative Environment.
 Normally at most one course can be external, or in exceptional cases, two.

 To undertake courses at the AMSI Summer School, students are required to complete the AMSI Summer School Application on-line.
-You are also required to have the courses approved by your Honours Co-ordinator and complete the form for UNSW enrolment.
+You are also required to have the courses approved by your Honours Coordinator and complete a form for UNSW enrolment.
 Please read the School's guidelines on the rules and assessment for AMSI Summer School courses.

-Typically in Weeks 11 or 12 of the last semester of their Honours year, students each present a seminar of 25 - 50 minutes on their thesis to members of the mathematics staff, interested visitors and other students.
+Typically in last or the week before in the final term of their Honours year, students each present a seminar of 25 - 50 minutes on their thesis to members of the mathematics staff, interested visitors and other students.
 This presentation is worth 10% of their thesis mark.
 The presentation will be assessed on: Knowledge displayed; motivation presented for the study of the topic; description of contributions/achievements; description of results; clarity of verbal discussion; clarity of slides/figures; keeping to time; and responses to questions.

 Students will write an honours thesis on their honours topic.
 The thesis normally includes a literature survey and a critical analysis of the topic area.
 This provides some preparation for the problem-solving and report-writing aspects of future employment, or for progression to a research degree.
 Each student works under the supervision of one or more members of the School on an investigation of some topic in Mathematics or Statistics that is currently an area of active research.
 Members of the School are flexible about the range of areas in which they will supervise students.